gatopeluo/clair/README.md

 ![Clair Logo](https://cloud.githubusercontent.com/assets/343539/21630811/c5081e5c-d202-11e6-92eb-919d5999c77a.png)

-Clair is an open source project for the static analysis of vulnerabilities in application containers (currently including [appc] and [docker]).
+Clair is an open source project for the [static analysis] of vulnerabilities in application containers (currently including [appc] and [docker]).

 1. In regular intervals, Clair ingests vulnerability metadata from a configured set of sources and stores it in the database.
-2. Clients use the Clair API to index their container images; this parses a list of installed _source packages_ and stores them in the database.
+2. Clients use the Clair API to index their container images; this creates a list of _features_ present in the image and stores them in the database.
-3. Clients use the Clair API to query the database; correlating data is done in real time, rather than a cached result that needs re-scanning.
+3. Clients use the Clair API to query the database for vulnerabilities of a particular image; correlating vulnerabilities and features is done for each request, avoiding the need to rescan images.
-4. When updates to vulnerability metadata occur, a webhook containg the affected images can be configured to page or block deployments.
+4. When updates to vulnerability metadata occur, a notification can be sent to alert systems that a change has occured.

 Our goal is to enable a more transparent view of the security of container-based infrastructure.
 Thus, the project was named `Clair` after the French term which translates to *clear*, *bright*, *transparent*.